The Connection Between Mercury in Drinking Water and Human Health

 The history of mercury contamination in drinking water

-Mercury contamination in drinking water has been a significant public health concern for many years, and there have been numerous incidents of mercury contamination in drinking water throughout history.
+Mercury in drinking water has been a public health issue for decades and mercury contamination of drinking water has happened repeatedly in the past.

-In the United States, one of the most well-known incidents of mercury contamination in drinking water occurred in the 1970s in the town of Woburn, Massachusetts [2].
-This incident was later the subject of the book and film “A Civil Action,” which explored the legal battle between the town and several local companies that were accused of contaminating the drinking water with mercury.
-The contamination was eventually linked to the leukemia deaths of several children in the town, and the companies were eventually ordered to pay millions of dollars in damages.
+Perhaps the most famous case of mercury contamination of water in the US came during the 1970s in the town of Woburn in Massachusetts [2].
+This incident was also the setting of the book and movie “A Civil Action” in which the town’s legal struggle with several local corporations for polluting the drinking water with mercury prompted the book and film.
+It turned out that the contamination had caused the leukemia deaths of some of the town’s children, and the companies were eventually forced to pay millions in damages.

 [2] J.R.
 Millette, “The Woburn, Massachusetts, toxic trial,” Environmental Health Perspectives, vol. 107, pp. A488-A494, 1999.